 According to the Law, Joseph could have accused her of adultery and she would have been found guilty and stoned to death.
 He truly loved her and so had decided to just sign the necessary legal papers for the divorce without taking her to the religious authorities.

-But after he had considered this, an angel of the Lord appeared to him in a dream and said, 'Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.'
+But while he was thinking about this, an angel of ADONAI appeared to him in a dream and said, "Yosef, son of David, do not be afraid to take Miryam home with you as your wife; for what has been conceived in her is from the Ruach HaKodesh.

 An angel was dispatched by God to explain the situation to Joseph.
 The angel reminded him of his family heritage and the fact that he was in the line of David.
 This would have also reminded him of the fact that King Solomon would have been considered a child of adultery as he was conceived even without the engagement of David and Bathsheba.
 The angel went on to explain that Jesus was sent directly from God.

-The angel completes his mission to Joseph by explaining that the child will be named Jesus because He will be the Savior of His people.
-In Hebrew, the name is Yesua and it was a common alternative of the name Yehoshuah (Joshua) which means Jehovah is salvation.
+The angel completes his mission to Joseph by explaining that the child will be named Yeshua (Jesus) because He will be the Savior of His people.
+In Hebrew, the name is Yeshua and it means "Adonai saves".
 Even as Israel is threatened more and more in these last days, they can be strong and hold onto this promise.
 Those who accept Him will be victorious.
 We know that Joseph was a "good Jew" and so would have known about the promised Messiah.
 We can only guess at what was going through his head as the angel announced that the Messiah would legally be considered his son.

-All this took place to fulfill what the Lord had said through the prophet: 'The virgin will conceive and give birth to a son, and they will call him Immanuel' (which means 'God with us').
+All this happened in order to fulfill what ADONAI had said through the prophet, "The virgin will conceive and bear a son, and they will call him `Immanu El."a (The name means, "God is with us.")

+The word that is translated from the Greek as "happened" means more than can be simply expressed with a word as it refers to past, present, and future.
 Matthew reminds the Jewish people of the prophecy of Isaiah.
 When Judah was being threatened by both Syria and the northern kingdom, God promised them a sign that they would be saved from the enemy.
 This was to be a sign that God would never allow His people to be completely defeated.
-Jesus came first for the Jews and that fulfills the words of Isaiah.
+Yeshua came first for the Jews and that fulfills the words of Isaiah.
 Even as Israel is threatened more and more in these last days, they can be strong and hold onto this promise.
 Those who accept Him will be victorious while those who oppose Him will be judged.

 Many people try to dispute and even mock the idea of the virgin birth.
-We must simply accept it as fact based on the events of Jesus' time here on the earth.
+We must simply accept it as fact based on the events of Yeshua's time here on the earth.
 It was proven beyond a shadow of a doubt with the resurrection.
+The virgin birth is important as it establishes the fact that Yeshua was the first son and the first son received the double portion of the father's inheritance.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.